History of wood carving: 19th century to present day

 Of the work of the 19th century onward little can be said in praise.
 Outside and beyond the present-day fashion for collecting old oak there seems to be no demand for carved decoration.
 In church work a certain number of carvers find occupation, as also for repairs or the production of imitations.
 But the carving one is accustomed to see in hotels or on board the modern ocean palace is in the main the work of the machine, often with finishing work done by human workers.

 Nonetheless, the 1800s saw the teaching of woodcarving became formalized in several European countries.
 For example, the Austrian woodcarver Josef Moriggl (1841–1908) had a long career as a teacher, culminating in his appointment in 1893 as Professor at the Staats-Gewerbeschule (Craft School) in Innsbruck, where he served until his retirement in 1907.

 In Gröden the institution of an art school in 1820 improved considerably the skills of the carvers.
 A new industrial branch developed with hundreds of artists and artisans dedicated to sculpture and manufacturing of statues and altars in wood exported to the whole world.
 Unfortunately, the machine-carving industry, initiated in the 1950s and the Second Vatican Council, caused hundreds of carvers in Val Gardena to quit their craft.
 A worldwide trade of machine-carved figurines and statues ensued.

+Eastern Europe

+Romania contains a region that is very well known for their wooden Orthodox churches, some of which have been preserved since for centuries.
+Alongside their church tradition, Romania had two famous woodcarvers from the 20th century, Constantin Brâncuşi and Gheza Vida.
+Their woodcarving connects deeply to their personal convictions, including Brâncuşi's faith in Christianity, as well as historical events, like the killing of 29 Romanians during World War II.